Ngā Ariki Kaipūtahi, Whakatōhea, Ngāti Uenuku, Tūwharetoa

 Practicing Visual & Performing Artist.
 Teacher.

 BA.
 Dip Teaching.
 MMVA.
 PhD Candidate Indigenous studies

 Her seven-piece mixed media sculptural installation, exhibited in Italy, entitled “Tamanui.
 Seven Generations" is inspired by her iwi (Tribe) and the recent revival her people have experienced.
 Their Treaty Of Waitangi land Claim WAI 507 has been an integral part of this revitalization and this has been the basis of her recent bodies of work.

 The Seventh Generation principle is an important component of the people of Tamanui (the eponymous ancestor of Ngā Ariki Kaipūtahi) as it serves not only as a reminder of the wrongs of the past but also the hopes and aspirations of the future seven generations.

 Her recent involvement as an exhibiting artist in the Florence Biennale, Italy has opened doors for Tāwera who now has an active exhibition calendar internationally.

 In 2012 Tāwera returned with her husband also a visual and performing artist to Evergreen State University in Olympia Washington State USA for another 6 week residency.
 They both completed an earlier residency there in 2010.

-Tāwera is passionate about fresh water ways and is actively involved in the care and maintenance of sacred waterways as takes her role as a 'kaitiaki' or guardian seriously.
-Ko au the wai, ko the wai ko au.
+Tāwera is passionate about fresh water ways and is actively involved in the care and maintenance of sacred waterways and takes her role as a 'kaitiaki' or guardian seriously.
+Ko au te wai, ko te wai ko au.
 I am the water and the water is me.

 Tāwera stood proudly in solidarity at Standing Rock North Dakota, and continues to stand today.
 Mni wiconi!
 Water is life!